ziyoung/better-wilcom-docs/wilcom-docs/Management/product_templates/Set_transparency.md

 ## To set the transparency...

-1Choose Magic Wand Mask.
+1. Choose Magic Wand Mask.

 ![MagicWandMask.png](assets/MagicWandMask.png)

-2Click the background to select the whole area.
+2. Click the background to select the whole area.

-3If needed, click the + button to add more area until you have selected the whole background.
+3. If needed, click the + button to add more area until you have selected the whole background.

 ![AdditiveMode.png](assets/AdditiveMode.png)

-4Adjust the ‘Tolerance’ setting to limit the range of colors included in the transparency.
+4. Adjust the ‘Tolerance’ setting to limit the range of colors included in the transparency.
 If the background is too similar to the foreground, this can become problematic.

-5Click Invert Mask.
+5. Click Invert Mask.
 The garment alone will be selected.

 ![InvertMask.png](assets/InvertMask.png)

-6Select Object > Create > Cut Selection.
+6. Select Object > Create > Cut Selection.

-7In the Object Manager, select the background and click Delete.
+7. In the Object Manager, select the background and click Delete.

 ![ObjectManagerSelectBackground.png](assets/ObjectManagerSelectBackground.png)

-8The garment will be appear on a gray and white checker pattern.
+8. The garment will be appear on a gray and white checker pattern.
 This means the background is transparent.

 ![ObjectManagerDeleteBackground.png](assets/ObjectManagerDeleteBackground.png)